Jardal/A10M-Slic3r-profile/README.md

 Note that Slic3r need a lot of power to display itself, it will display slowly on machines with Atom or similar CPU.

 **All settings are for UNTOUCHED printer as you got it from manufacturer.**
+Mine printer is with black SiC surface glass which is not need to use glue or something else.
+Sticking is not as good as with glue, but you easily take printed parts if hotbed is under 40°C.

 All values are calculated to 340 extruder steps as in A10M factory firmware.
 If you have calibrated values or use 430 steps, set it to factory  values.

 Printing speed is limited by volumetric speed to 10mm3/s.
 Physical limit of path extruder gear - hotend tip is about 13-15mm3/s.
 Because my extruder lever is broken after few weeks, I was print another and use bigger spring.
 Your gears should be clean, no splinters from filament, only small amount of white dust at both sides of saw wheel and filament way is mirrorish clean.
 Do not use Speedy profiles if you are unsure about extruder driver status.
+Critical value of whole path is about 4-6mm3/s, so if you are under this limit, your prints are in higher quality.
+Values you can check in gcode output.

 There is unique **implemented height-temperature response** which is good for free-air printing.
 I was discovered right values while printing of skewed vase mode complex models.
 But result is not as strong as high temperature prints.